 EDUCATORS: Check out the Flexible Instrumentation Big Band charts from VJC Publications.
-And hear this great new music on our YouTube channel.
+And listen to this great new music on our YouTube channel.
 VJC Publications offers flex. charts without compromise, designed to sound great—and complete—with just the minimum instrumentation (11 pieces).
 And of course, they sound truly spectacular with a full, 18-piece big band.
 Given the unpredictable nature of band program size from year to year, VJC Publications represents a great investment for any music library.
+And 100% of every VJC Publication purchase goes back into supporting the educational activities of the Valley Jazz Cooperative.

 AUDITION MATERIALS